The Link (next/link

 component enables client-side navigation.
 It only updates parts of the page (through partial rendering) and changes the URL when navigating to a different page without resulting in a full page load, made possible by the auto code-splitting feature.
 Together with prefetching, Next.js makes navigating between pages instant and frictionless.

-The routing system also caches the rendered Server Components in-memory client-side, split by route segments to allow updates at any level.
+The routing system also caches the rendered Server Components in-memory on the client-side, split by route segments to allow updates at any level.

 link